aleph2c/learning_xslt_with_python/README.md

 As of March 23rd 2023 released the ``saxonche 12.1.0`` pip package.
 This is XSLT programming language compiler and parser as a Python pip package, under the Mozilla Public Licence.
-The ``saxonche`` package supports XSLT 3.0, XPath 3.1, XQuery 3.1, XSD 1.1 and has a Schema Validator processor, based on SaxonC-HE 12.0.
+The ``saxonche`` package supports XSLT 3.0, XPath 3.1, XQuery 3.1, XSD 1.1.
+The Schema Validator processor is disabled in ``saxonche``, it looks like it can be turned on by purchasing a license, but the feature looks buggy and [mostly abandoned](https://saxonica.plan.io/issues/4845).
 The ``saxconche`` python library uses ctypes to build a SaxonC XSLT compiler and run it within Python.
 The SaxonC project is a port of the Saxon Java software to C, so it can be used with C/C++, PHP and Python.
 But, there are some problems with this library:

 - The ``saxonche`` library's documentation is incomplete and wrong.
 If you try to follow their instructions your program won't run.
 But their are working